fabric-gateway-java/git-cheatsheet/ca-ci.md

 This document explains the fabric-ca Jenkins pipeline flow and FAQ's on the build process to help developer to get more femilarize with the process flow.

-To manage CI jobs, we use JJB [JJB](https://docs.openstack.org/infra/jenkins-job-builder).
+To manage CI jobs, we use [JJB](https://docs.openstack.org/infra/jenkins-job-builder).
 Please see the pipeline job configuration template here https://ci-docs.readthedocs.io/en/latest/source/pipeline_jobs.html#job-templates.

 ## CI Pipeline flow